What you will take away from this lesson

 300 Series: getting more out of Plexara

 - 301Creating reports and dashboardsHow to ask the agent for shareable work product instead of chat that scrolls away.
-The habits that decide whether your dashboard survives next week.
+What happens when you save, and the habits that decide whether your dashboard survives next week.

 - 302Exporting dataWhen you need a spreadsheet a teammate can sort, or a data file for another system, instead of a view.